Peptide-Therapeutics/PeptideGPT02/README.md

 # PeptideGPT

 A GPT-2 based protein language model for designing proteins with specific properties.
-This repository contains different models trained for peptide generation, along with the necessary data and scripts for inference.
+The models can be found on [Hugging Face](https://huggingface.co/collections/aayush14/peptidegpt-66f9f3efec6983f03c0efdb6).

 ## Folder Structure